Contents

 Scenario 3: Exploratory Analysis

-print("Common in data mining, genomics, A/B test segmentation")
+This is common in data mining, genomics, and A/B test segmentation.

-print(" - Much more power than FWER methods")
+- Use FDR (Benjamini-Hochberg).
+Accepts ~5% false discoveries.
+Much more power than FWER methods.

 R Implementation